 I started getting focused on other things, like reading more, playing a game, or doing random projects around the house, and realized I was on social media a lot less and that I was in a much better place mentally.
 And when I do go on social media, I’m now being intentional about what I’m looking at.
 I love going on Instagram and watching stories from bookstagrammers because it makes me excited about reading.
 I try to avoid anything that is political or about any of the current issues of the moment.

 It’s not that those things aren’t important, it’s just not important to listen to someone’s opinion on those issues.
 We all seem to think because it’s our opinion, that it is the right one and that isn’t true.
 One of the great things about the world we live in is you can have your own opinion.
 It’s up to you if you want to share it.
 It’s up to you if you want to change it.
 We can give someone all the information we want, but until they are in a place they are willing to listen and are open to having their opinion change, it won’t matter.

-I’ve considered a few times deactivating my Facebook, but there are so many positive things I still enjoy seeing.
-I love seeing people getting engaged, married, having babies, sharing photos of their dogs, buying their first house so I’m making it a point to focus on those, instead of the negative.
-I will tell you though, it isn’t always easy and the pull is always there and I’ve had many times where I was beginning to get sucked in again.
+I’ve considered deactivating my Facebook a few times, but there are so many positive things I still enjoy seeing.
+I love seeing people getting engaged, married, having babies, sharing photos of their dogs, and buying their first house so I’m making it a point to focus on those, instead of the negative.
+I will tell you though, that it isn’t always easy and the pull is always there and I’ve had many times where I was beginning to get sucked in again.
 But I remind myself it’s just not worth it and I close out and go do something I enjoy.